What is the ANU College of Law Internship program?

 The application deadline and other keys dates for each semester or session are listed on the website.

-Once an application has been forwarded to an partner organisation, the selection decision rests entirely with that organisation.
-Many of these organisations receive a large number of applications and only take a limited number of interns.
+A shortlist of applications is forwarded to the partner organisation for consideration.
+The decision rests entirely with that organisation.
+Many of these organisations receive many applications but only take a limited number of interns.
 Some organisations may choose not to take any interns from time to time.
-The Law School does not and cannot prescribe the way in which a partner organisation goes about selecting interns.
+The ANU College of Law does not and cannot prescribe the way in which a partner organisation goes about selecting interns.
 As an example, an organisation may choose not to consider any applicants below a certain grade point average.

-Where a student applies for a placement with a placement organisation listed in the Law Internship application form, that student should, to support their application, conduct preliminary research to ensure that they are aware of that organisations functions and goals.
+Where a student applies for a partnered internship the student should conduct preliminary research to ensure that they are aware of that organisations functions and goals.
 Feedback from placement organisations that have rejected student applications indicates that this is very much a minimum requirement for those seeking selection.

 If you believe there is an error on the application you submitted, please contact firstname.lastname@example.org